klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 [+] Bye Bye Sahara
 ```

-Now, that's interesting.
+That's interesting.
 The __construct was not considered at all, and of course, the __toString was not called as well.
-The lesson that it's important to learn from that is that the most reliable methods to be used during the deserialization are:
+This clearly shows that the most reliable methods to be used for deserialization exploitation are:

 * `__wekeup`
 * `__destruct`

-As they are the only two that will be surely be executed on an object during deserialization.
+As they are the only two methods that will be surely executed on an object during deserialization.
 All the others, even if exploitable in some situation, are tied to the application implementation and may, or may not, be called on an object.

-If we use the script to serialize the FileDelete class, we would notice that, upon deserialization, the file name test is deleted.
-Of course, as no input validation is implemented, you may try to exploit whatever (carefully) file you want.
-Instead, if we use the following command to serialize and deserialize the RCE class:
+If the FileDelete class was seriliazed instead, it should be noticed that, upon deserialization, the file name test would be deleted.
+Of course, as no input validation is implemented, the reader may try to exploit an arbitrary (carefully) file.
+Instead, if the RCE class is serialized:

 ```bash
 $ php php-desert.php -e rce